 Korean barbecue without the meat?
 This Korean BBQ tofu recipe boasts some big flavors with protein-packed tofu.

-Korean barbecue sauce makes an excellent marinade for baked Korean BBQ tofu -- just thin it out a bit with water.
+Korean barbecue sauce makes an excellent marinade for baked Korean BBQ tofu—just thin it out a bit with water.
 Don't have any Korean barbecue sauce on hand, but craving that unique spicy, salty and sweet combination that only Korean food can provide?
 Try this Korean barbecue sauce-inspired marinade for baked tofu.
-It is vegetarian and vegan, and, if you use a gluten-free soy sauce, it is gluten- and wheat-free, too.
+It is vegetarian and vegan, and, if you use a gluten-free soy sauce, it is free of gluten and wheat, too.